kyma-project/community/concepts/admission-webhook-cert-management/README.md

 ...
 ```

-This approach has one big downsides - `cert-manager is` deployed using Helm, so the chart has to be maintained (upgrades, security patches, etc.)
+This approach has a few downsides:
+* `cert-manager` is deployed using Helm, so the chart has to be maintained (upgrades, security patches, etc.)
+* deploying the `cert-manager` as a standalone Kyma component means opening it's API to Kyma customers.
+It also means that we should build expertise within Kyma, some team should take ownership of this nedw component, etc.
+* we only neeed support of self-signed certificates and certificate rotation, which is a very small subset of `cert-manager`'s features

 ### <a name="init-container"></a>Init container

 https://www.velotio.com/engineering-blog/managing-tls-certificate-for-kubernetes-admission-webhook

 This is slightly modified version of [one of the currently used approaches](#a-nameserver-codeagenerate-the-ca-cert-and-the-server-cert-and-update-the-webhook-configuration-in-the-webhook-server-code-itself).
 Instead of implementing the logic in the webhook server code, it's packaged as a Docker image and run as an init container.

+### <a name="component-operator"></a>Component operator

+With [the new modularization strategy](https://github.com/kyma-project/community/tree/main/concepts/modularization) we could implement certificate management as a part of component operators.
+The component operators can also watch and rotate certificates.
+The certificate management functionality can be also packaged as a Go module and shared between the operators.

+## Conclusion

+After some discussions we came to the conclsuion that even though `cert-manager` is a recommended solution, it would be an overkill for our use case.
+Self-signed certificate generation and rotation is a tiny subset of all `cert-manager` capabilities and can be implemented in future component operators as a part of the modularization startegy.